Biden and Iran: Back to the old nuclear deal or negotiate a new one? | DW | 18.12.2020

 With Joe Biden on board, all parties to the nuclear deal want to bring it back to life.
 Iran wants to stick with the old agreement but the west may ask for more.

-Earlier this week, President Hassan Rouhani said his country would return to compliance with the nuclear deal, known as the JPCOA, within an hour of the US doing so.
+Earlier this week, Iranian President Hassan Rouhani said his country would return to compliance with the nuclear deal, known as the Joint Comprehensive Plan of Action or JCPOA, within an hour of the US doing so.
 But that might not be enough.

 There is a chance that the United States and European powers ask for more.
 They might expect Iran to negotiate about its controversial missile program and its regional support for non-state actors – which the US and Europe see as destabilizing policies.
 Iranian officials have said they would only consider negotiating these concerns with their Gulf neighbors.